James Hedgcock

-James Hedgcock (born November 15, 2001) is a Canadian track cyclist competing in the sprint events.
+James Cole Hedgcock (born November 15, 2001) is a Canadian track cyclist competing in the sprint events.
 Hedgcock has won multiple medals in the team sprint and 1 km time trial events at the Pan American level.

 Career

 Hedgcock made his senior team debut at the 2022 Commonwealth Games.
 At the 2023 Pan American Games, Hedgcock won gold in the team sprint event.
 Hedgcock has won two medals in the team sprint event at the Pan American Track Cycling Championships, gold in 2023, with silver in 2022.

 In June 2024, Hedgcock was named to Canada's Olympic team.
 This marks Hedgcock's first appearance at the Olympics.